Thermo-poro-elastic behaviour of a transversely isotropic shale: Thermal expansion and pressurization: Thermo-Poro-Elastic Framework

 The volumetric drained thermal expansion coefficient $\alpha_{d}$ is calculated with $\alpha_{d}=2\alpha_{d,h}+\alpha_{d,z}$.
 The volumetric strain response of the porous medium due to pore pressure change under constant total stress and temperature is characterized by the Biot modulus $H$:

-where $\varepsilon_{v}$ is the volumetric strain, $K_d$ the isotropic drained bulk modulus and $K_s$ unjacketed modulus.
-The Biot modulus can also be expressed in terms of components $H_i$ in different anisotropy directions $i=z,h$, by using:
+where $\varepsilon_{v}$ is the volumetric strain, $K_d$ the isotropic drained bulk modulus and $K_s$ unjacketed \hz{bulk} modulus \hz{\mbox{\citep{Brown1975}}.
+The modulus $K_s$ relates volumetric strains to stress changes, when equal increments of isotropic stress and pore pressure are applied to a specimen.} The Biot modulus can also be expressed in terms of components $H_i$ in different anisotropy directions $i=z,h$, by using:

 A relationship between the volumetric modulus $H$ and the linear moduli $H_i$ is found by $H=2H_h+H_z$.
 Undrained conditions are defined for a constant pore fluid mass in the porous medium under loadings.
 Under this condition, one obtains the following changes in strains under constant stresses: